 The following are complications for women which may be identified a few weeks after an abortion.

-Bleeding: In many women, the bleeding is so profuse that blood transfusions are required.
+Bleeding: Bleeding is often profuse and lasts for days.
+Some bleeding is so severe that blood transfusions are required.

-Infection: The damage done can range from mild to fatal.
-Compared to hospitals, the rate of infections in abortion clinics with far inferior care is at least doubled.(14) The usual infection is called pelvic inflammatory disease (PID).
+Infection: The usual infection following an abortion is called pelvic inflammatory disease (PID).
 PID is difficult to control and can lead to sterility even with prompt treatment.
 Some women with PID can have chronic pain for the rest of their lives.(15) If an abortionist leaves part of a child inside the womb during an abortion, severe infection may result.
-This infection would cause severe cramping and bleeding, and if it persists, the woman may have to have a hysterectomy (removal of the womb).
+This infection would cause severe cramping and bleeding, and if it persists, the woman may have to have a hysterectomy or could die.

-Embolisms: Since abortion is an unnatural procedure that the body isn’t ready for, the slicing of the placenta from the uterine wall can cause fluids around the child, pieces of tissue, or blood clots to enter the woman’s circulation.
-These then travel to the lungs of the woman causing damage and occasionally death.(16)
+Embolisms: Slicing of the placenta from the uterine wall can cause fluids around the child, pieces of tissue, or blood clots to enter the woman’s circulation.
+These then travel to the lungs of the woman causing potentially severe damage or death.(17)

 Long-term health complications

 Many of the complications from abortion might not be seen until years after the abortion takes place and might not even be recognized as complications of abortion.